Infineon/mtb-example-ota-https/README.md

     ![](images/downloading_new_image.png)

     After the image upgrade is completed successfully, MCUboot lets the CM7 core run the new image from the primary slot.
-Observe that the user LED is now blinking at a 100-millisecond interval and the UART terminal displays the message as shown in **Figure 9**.
+Observe that the user LED is now blinking at a 100-millisecond interval and the UART terminal displays the message as shown in **Figure 9**

     **Figure 9.
 Updated to new image**

     ![](images/updated_to_new_image.png)

     To test the revert feature of MCUboot, send a bad image as **v1.2.0** OTA update.
 The bad image used in this example is an infinite loop.
-The watchdog timer will reset the bad image and upon reboot, MCUboot will revert the primary image back to **v1.1.0**, the good image.
+The watchdog timer will reset the bad image and upon reboot, MCUboot will revert the primary image back to **v1.1.0**, the good image

 14. Edit *\<OTA_HTTPS>/Makefile* and add `TEST_REVERT` to the `Defines` variable as shown: